-The New Zealand Government has committed $5.125 million to the humanitarian effort.
-It includes $1.5 million in dollar-for-dollar funding to New Zealand non-government organisations (NGOs) that are working with partners on the ground.
+The New Zealand Government contributed $4.8 million to the humanitarian effort.
+This included $1.5 million in dollar-for-dollar funding to New Zealand non-government organisations (NGOs) that are working with partners on the ground.

 In addition, an RNZAF C-130 Hercules carrying emergency supplies departed New Zealand 14 November for the Philippines.
 Since it started operations in Philippines on 16 November until it left at the end of November, the C-130 delivered more than 270 tonnes of relief supplies and evacuated more than 1,000 survivors from the worst affected areas to other areas within the Philippines.